 3) If you need to reduce your salt intake, start first by decreasing your consumption of processed foods, junk foods and canned foods, all of which have very high levels of salt, particularly refined salt.
 Fresh food has about 10% of the salt of any of these options.

 4) Have your zinc levels checked if you are always craving salt.
-A mineral supplement or an unrefined rock salt may actually help resume the balance.
+A mineral supplement or an unrefined rock salt may actually help resume the balance without other supplements.

 5) Find other sources for iodine if you have thyroid challenges.
 Rather than using refined table salt with iodine added, switch to seaweed or kelp and have your doctor monitor your iodine and T3 and T4 thyroid levels to ensure they are not too high10; you only need a small amount of iodine since it is a trace element.
 Foods like dried seaweed, fish, potato peel, milk, shrimp, turkey, navy beans, and eggs are also natural, more bioavailable sources of iodine.9